NattNeko/MyFirstGame/README.md

 Open NataliaNagorka.7z -> NataliaNagorka -> bin -> Debug -> NataliaNagorka.exe

 How to play:
-If you want to play as a cat - press "c", or as dog - press "d".
+If you want to play as a cat - press "c", or as a dog - press "d".
 If you want to fly higher press or hold spacebar.
 Be careful not to touch the lolipops or the ground.
 To restart - press "r".
-For every safe passage through the lolipop you get 1 point.
+For every safe passage through the lolipop you get 1 point (Points are charging when lolipop disappears behind the screen).